flare-foundation/docs/docs/tech/ftso.md

 - The actual snapshot block is called the **Voting Power Block** and it is **randomly chosen** from the last blocks of the previous epoch (last 50% on Flare, last 25% on Songbird).

-    Note this does not need to match the last 50% or 25% of the _time_, since block production times are not constant.
+    Note this only roughly corresponds to last 50% or 25% of the _time_, since block production times are not constant.

 !!! note "Reward epochs"